0x5929/Sec/PrivEsc/README.md

 3. Weak registry permissions
     - Description: if the service itself has a strong ACL, and we are unable to modify, if we have writable access to the service's registry entry, we can also change its binary path
     - Requirements:
-        - service must be running as LocalSystem (if we are unable to query its config, we might not know until we try executing service for a System shell)
+        - service must be running as LocalSystem
         - write access to the service's registry entry under: `HKLM\SYSTEM\CurrentControlSet\services\servicename`
+        - ability to query the service configurations
         - ability to start and stop the service
     - Related instructions:
         - accesschk parameters : `/accepteula -uvwqk`